WE ARE ESSENTIAL SERVICES: OPEN FOR ONSITE ACU, CHIRO, FST, MASSAGE & PHYSIO

 Chinese medicine doesn't treat a disease, Chinese medicine treats the person with a disease.
 If you have a health concern not listed above, we might be able to help you.

 We hope you will consider acupuncture as an adjunct to your other healthcare services.
-Take a look at Dr. Victoria Resendes’ profile for a little more about her style of care.
+Take a look at Cindy Ramintang and Dr. Victoria Resendes’ profile for a little more about their style of care.